Every 10 cent refund donated to a Donation Partner can make a difference to charities and community organisations across Tasmania.

 Being kind is so important in so many ways, it can prevent childhood and adult mental health issues ,the cost to the community is staggering both financially and emotionally this can be sexual abuse, school bullying etc. etc.

-This campaign is about heighten the awareness of how important acts of kindness are in the community of launceston
+This campaign is about heighten the awareness of how important acts of kindness are in the community of Launceston

 Please donate your bottles to support Gran’s Van’s ongoing mobile food service which provides meals to those in need in the Devonport community Sunday to Friday.